Tycho Brahe: Lord of Hven

 Tycho continued with his detailed observations, often assisted by his first assistant and student, his younger sister Sophie.
 In 1574, Tycho published the observations made in 1572 from his first observatory at Herrevad Abbey.
 He then started lecturing on astronomy, but gave it up and left Denmark in spring 1575 to tour abroad.
 He first visited William IV, Landgrave of Hesse-Kassel's observatory at Kassel, then went on to Frankfurt, Basel, and Venice, where he acted as an agent for the Danish king, contacting artisans and craftsmen whom the king wanted to work on his new palace at Elsinore.
-Upon his return, the King wished to repay Tycho's service by offering him a position worthy of his family; he offered him a choice of lordships of militarily and economically important estates, such as the castles of Hammershus or Helsingborg.
-But Tycho was reluctant to take up a position as a lord of the realm, preferring to focus on his science.
+Upon his return, the King wished to repay Tycho's service by offering him a position worthy of his family.
+He offered him a choice of lordships of militarily and economically important estates, such as the castles of Hammershus or Helsingborg.

+Tycho was reluctant to take up a position as a lord of the realm, preferring to focus on his science.
 He wrote to his friend Johannes Pratensis, "I did not want to take possession of any of the castles our benevolent king so graciously offered me.
 I am displeased with society here, customary forms and the whole rubbish".
 Tycho secretly began to plan to move to Basel, wishing to participate in the burgeoning academic and scientific life there.
-But the King heard of Tycho's plans, and desiring to keep the distinguished scientist, in 1576 he offered Tycho the island of Hven in Øresund and funding to set up an observatory.
+The King heard of Tycho's plans, and desiring to keep the distinguished scientist, in 1576 he offered Tycho the island of Hven in Øresund and funding to set up an observatory.

-Until then, Hven had been property directly under the Crown, and the 50 families on the island considered themselves to be freeholding farmers, but with Tycho's appointment as Feudal Lord of Hven, this changed.
-Tycho took control of agricultural planning, requiring the peasants to cultivate twice as much as they had done before, and he also exacted corvée labor from the peasants for the construction of his new castle.
+Until then, Hven had been property directly under the Crown.
+The 50 families on the island considered themselves to be freeholding farmers, but with Tycho's appointment as Feudal Lord of Hven, this changed.
+Tycho took control of agricultural planning, requiring the peasants to cultivate twice as much as they had done before, and he exacted corvée labor from the peasants for the construction of his new castle.
 The peasants complained about Tycho's excessive taxation and took him to court.
-The court established Tycho's right to levy taxes and labor, and the result was a contract detailing the mutual obligations of lord and peasants on the island.
+The court established Tycho's right to levy taxes and labor.
+The result was a contract detailing the mutual obligations of lord and peasants on the island.